 The Panama Canal is a massive testament over and over again of gutsy leadership, sheer human endeavour, determination, and the willingness to try something completely different, in many facets of the project.

-To lead and to keep leading to the best of your ability, you must continually be completely honest with yourself.
+To lead and to keep leading to the best of your ability to lead your team effectively, particularly through difficult circumstances, you must continually be completely honest with yourself.

 What do you have to be honest about?

-18 months ago we had to put down our 16 year old Japanese Hunting Dog, Simba.
+A few years ago, we had to put down our 16-year-old Japanese Hunting Dog, Simba.
 It was a devastating moment for our family.
-2 days later we had two Miniature Spoodle Puppies running around our property – Romeo and Kesha.
-As much as the two puppies over the last 18 months have brought significant joy into our family life, I looked back on the 16 years with our dog Simba and realised some of the best thinking time for me was when I walked him around the golf course that we live on.
+2 days later we had two Miniature Spoodle puppies running around our property – we called them Romeo and Kesha.
+As much as the two puppies over the last 18 months have brought significant joy into our family life, I looked back on the 16 years with our dog Simba and realised some of the best thinking time for me was when I walked him around the golf course that we lived on.

 If you keep thinking the same way, you are going to keep getting the same results.

-Do you set regular time aside to really think about your life?
+Do you set regular time aside to really think clearly about your life and to think about any challenges you’re facing right now?

 The very successful business owners that I have the responsibility to lead, think differently to other business owners that want to make it big and can’t find that strategy to create scalable growth.

-The greatest gift you can give a human being is to positively impact their thinking, so that they think better than the day before, just like Dr Alexander Lambert did for President Roosevelt back in 1906.
+The greatest gift you can give a human being is to positively impact their thinking, so they think better than the day before, just like Dr. Alexander Lambert did for President Roosevelt back in 1906.

 Where does your thinking have to change?